If you are applying to UF, the deadline for Fall 2023 admissions is March 1 and the application fee is $30.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

 UF considers standardized tests scores during the admissions process.

-UF does not have a test optional admissions policy.
+UF is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2022, 79% of UF's first-year students submitted their SAT scores with their application.
 46% of admitted applicants sent ACT scores.

 To be competitive with other UF applicants, you should strive to earn between 1310 and 1450 (or higher!) on the SAT.
 At UF 25% of admitted students scored higher than 1450 and 25% of scored lower than 1310, but the majority of students scored somewhere in between these two numbers.